gyiptgyipt/loc_diff/README.md

 ..........<to_continue>........

 TODO :
--need to tune robot localization
--to add gps waypoint logger and follower
+-need to tune robot localization (currently disabled) -to add gps waypoint logger and follower